yusufk/easy-equities-client/README.md

-# Easy Equities and Satrix Python Client, with MCP server!
+# Easy Equities and Satrix Python Client, with MCP server

 Unofficial Python client for [Easy Equities](easyequities.io/) and [Satrix](satrix.co.za/). **Intended for personal use.**